GabrielBrotas/GabrielBrotas/README.md

   </div>
   And much more.<br/> <br/>

-- 🔭 Focused and learn always more about performance in NextJS and NodeJS;
+- 🔭 Currently learning more about microservices using Kafkajs and infrastructure;
-- 📫 Feel free to contact me: contato.gbrottas@gmail.com;
+- 📫 Feel free to contact me: gabrielbrotas22@gmail.com;

 <div>
   <a href="https://www.linkedin.com/in/gabriel-brotas" target="_blank" rel="noopener noreferrer">